The 2017 YWSP is open for entries!

 If you’re aged between 11 and 19, and have a piece of creative writing of between 800 and 2,000 words long that is set in the past, we’d love to see it.
 Our closing date is 31st October 2017, but we’re accepting entries right now – make sure you don’t run out of time!

-Entry is by post only, and you can download and print off our Entry Form 2017 here to accompany your paper entry.
+Entry is by post only, and you can download and print off our Entry Form 2017 here to accompany your story which should be printed out on paper.
 Please have a look at our Terms and Conditions 2017 – they should have all the information you need.

 By creative writing, we mean complete stories or an extract from a longer work; fictional diaries, letters or reportage; poetry or drama – whatever inspires you!
 The story can be set at any time in history, as long as it is an identifiable period before you were born, in a world recognisably different from the present.